npalex/Start-up-flow-Oldroyd-B-fluid/README.md

                                 \\\ \frac{1}{Wi} \tau - \beta E \frac{\partial^2 \tau}{\partial x^2}
                                 \end{bmatrix}. $$

 A fractional step approach is used provide a numerical result.
-The convective terms are discretized via the Godunov method and the solution is updated for convection according to
+The convective terms are discretized via a flux limiter method and the solution is updated for convection according to

 $$q_i^* = q^n_i - \frac{\Delta t}{\Delta x} \left(\lambda_1 W_{i-\frac{1}{2}}
 				+ \lambda_2 W_{i+\frac{1}{2}}